rdudley4/Project-7/README.md

   + The transcripts will highlight as the video plays.
   + You can click on any transcript part and go to that part of the video.
 + **Keyboard Controls (same as YouTube)**
-  + C › Toggle Closed captioning
+  + C › Toggle Closed Captioning
   + F › Toggle Fullscreen Mode
   + J › Rewind 10 Seconds
   + K › Play/Pause